 Emily has spent most of her recent teaching years designing and facilitating community-engagement collaborative projects, conducting research on service-centric practices, and creating professional development tools for her colleagues focused on the value of local community and student projects.

 Emily's research shows that designing reciprocal experiences leads participants to be more civically engaged.
 Her current project.
-Revisibilty will be previewed in New York City at Gibney Studios on Broadway in November.
+ReVisibility is ongoing and has had receptions in New York, NY, Oakland, CA and forthcoming in Sonoma County.